janeuzil/lunchmenu/README.md

 - leverages the [Zomato](https://developers.zomato.com/documentation) API
 - leverages the [Google Translate](https://cloud.google.com/translate/docs/) API

+**Note:** Using the Google Translate API is not free of charge, you need to create an account which gives you free trial.
+To be able to use the application you need to create a service account key and saves is as **gcp_sak.json** file in the project root directory.
+Tutorial how to generate service account key can be found [here.](https://cloud.google.com/translate/docs/reference/libraries)

 ## Installation
 Open the terminal on your machine (e.g. Ubuntu) and install required packages: